Chungleuk/trade/FIXED_VS_DYNAMIC_POSITION_SIZING.md

 | $103,560 (profit) | $100,000 × 0.83% = $830 | 9.01 lots ✓ |
 | $110,000 (profit) | $100,000 × 0.83% = $830 | 9.01 lots ✓ |
 | $95,000 (loss) | $100,000 × 0.83% = $830 | 9.01 lots ✓ |

+**How It Captures Initial Balance:**
+- When you first attach the EA to the chart, it saves the current balance
+- This becomes your "initial deposit" for all future calculations
+- Even if you remove and re-add the EA, it will capture the balance at that moment

 **Benefits:**
 - ✅ Consistent position sizing